 You don’t need to apply all of the fixes at once.
 Just work your way down the list until you find the right solution.

-Another possible reason could be your system run out of RAM.
-Make the free-up memory for the game, close the resource-hungry programs before starting the Varolant.
+Another possible reason for valorant crashing mid-game is that your system lacks free resources to run a heavy application.
+Make sure to free up memory for the game, and close the resource-hungry programs before starting the Varolant.

-- Right-click on the empty space of your taskbar, then select Task Manager from the menu
+- Right-click on the space of your taskbar, then select Task Manager from the menu

 - Click the Memory tab to sort processes by memory usage.
 If you find any programs that are consuming lots of memory, select them and click End task.